Blond psyllium: benefits, dosage, contraindications

 Laxative

-Ispaghul (seed and seed husk) and psyllium (seed) are classified as 'bulk-forming' laxatives.
+Ispaghul (seed and seed husk) and psyllium (seed) are classified in the 'bulk-forming laxatives' category.
 They have a purely mechanical effect related to their mucilage.
-The polysaccharide macromolecules of the envelope are very slightly fermentable.
-They absorb a large volume of water, giving a bulky gel in the colon that increases the mass, moisture, and acidity of the fecal bolus.
-This stimulates peristalsis and facilitates excretion without altering transit time (in the absence of constipation).
-In case of constipation, the fibers decrease gastrointestinal transit time and increase stool weight.
-Psyllium is mainly useful in treating constipation due to insufficient peristaltic movements.
+The polysaccharide macromolecules of the husk are very poorly fermentable.
+They absorb a large volume of water, producing in the colon a bulky gel that increases stool mass, moisture content and acidity.
+This stimulates peristalsis and facilitates evacuation without altering transit time (in the absence of constipation).
+In cases of constipation, the fibers decrease gastrointestinal transit time and increase stool weight.
+Psyllium is especially useful in the treatment of constipation caused by insufficient peristaltic movements.

 Usages associés

-Mucilage is not depolymerized in the small intestine and is only very partially degraded by colon bacteria.
-Since psyllium fibers are not absorbed in the intestine, they form a protective layer on digestive mucous membranes.
-Psyllium can thus play a useful role in stomach ulcers, colitis, and gastroenteritis.
-Psyllium can be used for treating diarrhea as well as constipation.
-For patients with diarrhea, the soluble fibers of psyllium increase water retention capacity and stool viscosity, which delays gastric emptying and improves stool consistency.
-Psyllium also prolongs gastrointestinal transit time, possibly delaying the production of gaseous fermentation byproducts.
+The mucilage is not depolymerized in the small intestine and is only very partially degraded by colonic bacteria.
+Since psyllium fibers are not absorbed in the intestine, they form a protective layer on the digestive mucosae.
+Psyllium may therefore have a useful role in gastric ulcer, colitis and gastroenteritis.
+Psyllium can be used to treat diarrhea as well as constipation.
+Indeed, in patients with diarrhea, the soluble fibers of psyllium increase water-holding capacity and stool viscosity, which delays gastric emptying and improves stool consistency.
+Psyllium also prolongs gastrointestinal transit time, possibly by delaying the production of gaseous fermentation products.

 Usages associés